emberjs/rfcs/text/0894-eslint-plugin-import.md

 }
 ```

-#### Ember package imports

-First, there are some false positives with Ember packages, such as:
+The difficulties involved are described in [this](https://github.com/emberjs/rfcs/pull/894#issuecomment-1450702826) comment, and also demonstrated by various false positives from the rule that can be seen below with imports from Ember packages, as well as import paths prefixed with the current Ember app name, such as:

 ```js
 import { service } from '@ember/service';